wein.plus

 Log in Become a Member

 Portuguese term for special dessert wines from Madeira or Setúbal, which have undergone the traditional and formerly customary journey by ship in the tropics.
-The special type of production, also called Madeirisation in terms of typical taste and colour, already occurred (at the latest) in the 17th century purely by chance, when, among other goods, Madeira wines were also exported by ship from the capital Funchal, especially by the Dutch to South America (Brazil) and other overseas colonies such as Angola, Mozambique and Macau.
-In order to obtain a certain sweetness and to increase the shelf life of these wines, they were spritzed with fermentation-stopping alcohol.
-This was nothing unusual and is also known from port wine and Spanish sherry.
+The special type of production, which is also known as Madeirisation due to its typical taste and colour, came about purely by chance in the 17th century (at the latest), when Madeira wines were exported by ship from the capital Funchal to South America (Brazil) and other overseas colonies such as Angola, Mozambique and Macau, alongside other goods.
+In order to maintain a certain sweetness and increase the shelf life of these wines, they were fortified with alcohol to stop fermentation.
+This was nothing out of the ordinary and is also known from port wine and Spanish sherry.

 Voices of our members